Ming Fay: Artistic career

 Fay received the 2007 NYFA fellowship in Sculpture.

 Fay taught sculpture at the Pratt Institute (1978-1980) and at William Paterson University (1983-2016).
 From 2000 to 2014, he was an Artist-in-Residence at the Rinehart School of Sculpture, Master of Fine Arts Program, at the Maryland Institute College of Art (MICA).
 He retired from instructing in 2016.

-Style
+Mediums

 Fay's early sculptural works used metal in abstract geometric forms.
 While living in New York City, Fay's style began to shift into mixed media sculptures, often depicting giant fruits and plants.
 Among the materials Fay used were "epoxy, paint, paper pulp, gauze, glass, polystyrene foam, [and] rice paper".
 He drew inspiration from the city's many fruit markets.
 Fay also referenced the Chinese folk deitities Sanxing in his works.